 Introduction

 You can use external programs in liquidsoap to decode audio files.
-The program must be able to output WAV data to its standard output (stdout) and, posssibly, read encoded data from its standard input.
+The program must be able to output WAV data to its standard output (stdout) and, possibly, read encoded data from its standard input.

 Please note that this feature is not available under Windows.